ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v3.2.md

 You can then associate a number of such skeletons with a site template.
 User group skeletons survive deleting a site.

-See [Configure user group skeleton](https://doc.ibexa.co/en/latest/guide/multisite/site_factory_configuration/#user-group-skeletons) for more information.
+For more information, see [Configure user group skeleton](https://doc.ibexa.co/en/latest/guide/multisite/site_factory_configuration/#user-group-skeletons).

 ### Calendar widget improvements